 There’s a sign stating that you cannot cycle or walk across the bridge so it’s a road bridge only.
 Ironically there was a large group of cyclists crossing at the time and their bikes had to be wedged in between the bus seats when they could have just peddled over.

-Personally I found this a bit of a shame as I think there’s something quite epic about walking out of one country and into the next, but I also didn’t want to get arrested.
+Personally, I found this a bit of a shame as I think there’s something quite epic about walking out of one country and into the next, but I also didn’t want to get arrested.

-I’m not sure what timetable the busses run on but it left after we waited for around 10 minutes.
+I’m not sure what timetable the buses run on but it left after we waited for around 10 minutes.
 The journey took about 3 minutes across the bridge to the building on the Laos side.

 At the Laos Border

-You hand all this into the person at the right hand window and line up to get your passport back at the left window once they have processed your visa.
+You hand all this into the person at the right-hand window and line up to get your passport back at the left window once they have processed your visa.
 At the left window you also pay the visa fee.
 Kristina paid $30 as I’m not sure they knew where Lithuania was, we just kept smiling and saying ‘EU’ ‘EU’, and I had to stump up $35 as some kind of weird $5 being British tax!

-It all went very smoothly though and with our Laos visas stuck in our passports we walked through to the passport control booth.
+It all went very smoothly though and with our Laos visas stuck in our passports, we walked through to the passport control booth.
 The chap here was more interested in playing Clash of the Clans on his phone than inspecting my shiny new visa and just waved me through.